samilozkan/samilozkan/README.md

 ### Hi I'm Şamil  👋🏼

-I am skilled in data analysis, data science, hypothesis testing, machine learning algorithms, deep learning algorithms and optimization, Python, and R programming language.
+I am skilled in data analysis, data science, machine learning algorithms, deep learning algorithms and optimization, Python, and R programming language.

 I have been fascinated by data science, increasingly quantitative nature decision-making; I am dedicated to stay up to date with the newest technologies and analytic techniques that I mentioned before.